-In this section, we will show, that under the assumption, that $Y_L^{(k)}(w; z_0, \ldots , z_{L+1})$ is symmetric under $z_i \rightarrow z_i^{-1}$, $Y_L^{(k)}$ is independent of the position $k$, and symmetric in the variables $z_0, \ldots, z_{L+1}$.\\ Define $p$ as a path going from the left boundary to the right boundary.
-The path is defined as a set of $K$ and $R$-matrices, which constitute the line connecting the two boundaries.
-Regard two paths to be different, if the line connecting the two boundaries are the same, but there is difference between the content of the $K$ and $R$-matrices (E.g. in Fig.~\ref{fig:NonEqvPaths}).
-By this definition, we identify configurations, which only differ in their position, and which are related by a vertical translation.
+In this section, we will show that $Y_L^{(k)}$ is independent of the position $k$, and symmetric in the variables $z_0, \ldots, z_{L+1}$.\\ Define $p$ as a path going from the left boundary to the right boundary.
+In this section, the path is defined as a set of $K$ and $R$-matrices which constitute the actual path connecting the two boundaries.
+Regard two paths to be different, if the actual path connecting the two boundaries are the same, but there is difference between the content of the $K$ and $R$-matrices (E.g. in Fig.~\ref{fig:NonEqvPaths}).
+By this definition, we identify configurations which only differ in their position, and which are related by a vertical translation.

 The weight of the $p$ path is the weight of the constituting matrices.
 Since $Y_L^{(k)}$ depends only on one auxiliary rapidity, we set all the auxiliary rapidities to the same value $w$.
 Denote the weight of $p$ by $\Omega_p (w,z_0 \ldots z_{L+1})$. \\ The set of all paths, $P$ is a union of two disjoint sets, $P_T$ and $P_B$. $P_T$ contains the paths starting from the top of the left $K$-matrix, $P_B$ contains the ones starting from the bottom of it.
 Every path, $p \in P_T$ is in bijection with a path $\tilde{p} \in P_B$, by a horizontal mirroring (as in Fig.~\ref{fig:MirroredPaths}).
-By the properties of the $R$ and $K$-matrices, it is easy to see, that $\Omega_p (w,z_0 \ldots z_{L+1})=\Omega_{\tilde{p}} (w,z_0^{-1} \ldots z_{L+1}^{-1})$.
+By the properties of the $R$ and $K$-matrices, it is easy to see that $\Omega_p (w,z_0 \ldots z_{L+1})=\Omega_{\tilde{p}} (w,z_0^{-1} \ldots z_{L+1}^{-1})$.

-Introduce $m_{p,k,x}$, where $p$ denotes the path, $0 \le k \le L+2$ the horizontal position of $Y_L^{(k)}$, and $x \in {T,B}$ is stands for 'top' or 'bottom'.
+Introduce $m_{p,k,x}$, where $p$ denotes the path, $0 \le k \le L$ denotes the horizontal position of $Y_L^{(k)}$, and $x \in {T,B}$ denotes 'top' or 'bottom', respectively.
 Define $m_{p,k,x}$ as the signed crossing of the path $p$ at horizontal line $k$ on the 'top' or 'bottom' section, i.e. at the top or bottom of the double row transfer-matrix (See in Fig.~\ref{fig:PathSumRule}).
 Signed crossing means that if the line crosses from left to right, it counts as $1$, if from right to left, it counts as $-1$.
 Since a path is crossing once more from left to right then to right to left, $m_{p,k,T}+m_{p,k,B}=1$ (E.g. in Fig.~\ref{fig:PathSumRule}).